vil/H4X-Tools/readme.md

 3. Run `sh setup.sh` in terminal to install the tool.

-If it doesn't work, install the dependencies manually and start the application in terminal using `python3 h4xtools.py`.

-To update the tool, run `sh update.sh`.

 ### Windows
 1. Make sure you have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed.